saxomoose/ehb-pp2/readme.md

 ## Description

-InsuraQuest is an research tool designed to facilitate research operations on Belgian legal documentation relating to the insurance sector.
+InsuraQuest is a research tool designed to facilitate research operations on Belgian legal documentation relating to the insurance sector.

 ## Installation